 You may well have noticed an abundance of articles in the mainstream media about personal commercial arrangements known as a sugar-daddy relationship.
-Indeed some media outlets such as news.com.au seem to run stories on this subject every couple of weeks (see recent examples here and here).
+Indeed some media outlets such as news.com.au seem to run stories on this subject, or at least similar themes, every couple of weeks … see recent examples here and here and here.

 Today however I was prompted to create a post solely on this topic after reading a feminist journalist’s interpretation of the sugar-daddy phenomenon: